lukelbd/ncparallel/README.md

 # Overview
-This repository introduces the simple shell scripts `mppnccombine` and `mppncdivide` for dividing and combining existing NetCDF files along an **arbitrary dimension** latitude dimension so that the resulting, much smaller files can be processed in parallel and recombined.
+This repository introduces simple shell scripts, `mppnccombine` and `mppncdivide`, for dividing and combining existing NetCDF files along an **arbitrary dimension** latitude dimension so that the resulting, much smaller files can be processed in parallel and recombined.